We found that Wasabina Mustard microgreens grew differently than Red Garnet or Wasabi Mustard microgreens.

 One of our favorites to grow because of the deep maroon leaves and milder flavor.

 Also, we grew Wasabi Mustard microgreens.
-These very spicy microgreens are a favorite of those wanting to add some spice to food.
+These very spicy microgreens are a favorite of those wanting to add spicy flavor to food.

 It is also one of our best-selling seeds.